Ref34t/WordPress-Plugin-Auto-Packaging/README.md

 # WordPress-Plugin-Auto-Packaging
-Poilarplate for Hosting and Auto Packaging WordPress Plugins on Github
+boilerplate for Hosting and Auto Packaging WordPress Plugins on Github